Developer-Linus/Digitized-Waste-Collection-and-Recycling-Request-System/Readme.md

 ## PHASE 1: Project Planning & Setup
 **Step 1**: Project Structure & Virtual Environment
 - Set up a virtual environment using pipenv.
 - Install Django and other dependencies.

-- Create a new Django project.
+- Create a new Django project. <br>
 **Step 2**: Core Apps to Create
 - We'll modularize the system into the following apps:
 * *accounts* – Handles user registration and authentication.
 * *waste* – Manages pickup requests and status.
 * *reports* – Public reporting of illegal dumpsites.